The Impact analytic tool requires scores in your data eg. Net Promoter Score (NPS) or 1-5 star rating.

-- By default themes are sorted by the biggest impact score, but you can change that using the Options.
-Comparison difference can be used when filters are applied to sort by the greatest difference in individual theme impact or score.
+By default themes are sorted by the biggest impact score, but you can change that using the Options.
+Comparison difference can be used when filters are applied to sort by the greatest difference in a themes impact in both filtered sets of data.

-- Orange bars show the theme impact for the second filtered set of data.
+- Adding an orange filter will add orange bars show the theme impact in the orange filtered set of data.

-- The data examples will have two sections, one for each filtered set of data.
-Downloading theme data this way will give you an option for either filtered set of data.
+- The data examples can be changed to show examples from either filtered set of data, change between them by clicking the filter color at the top of the section.
+Downloading theme data with two filters applied will give an option for either filtered set of data.

 - Themes will be sorted by greatest impact difference, which you can change using the options.

 The Impact tool calculates NPS or other score type using only responses with a score and text comment and doesn't consider responses with no comment.

 - Different types of impact scores